United Nations Reform Act of 2005

 The author of the bill was House International Relations Committee Chairman Henry Hyde, a Republican from Illinois.
 It was approved by the House in a vote of 221–184.
 Supporters of the bill claim that more passive efforts to reform the UN have failed in the past, and it is now time to try a technique that shows the United States has "some teeth in reform."

-While some were excited to see the United States proposing to reform the UN, many people held equally strong views that the House was making a mistake.